How Much Does It Cost to Stain a Deck?

 Split or Cracked Boards

 Split, cracked, or damaged deck boards need to be replaced right away.
-Boards that are bowing and weak can lead to rot and may sag, break, or collapse when they’re walked on, which can cause serious injuries.
+Boards that are bowing and weak can rot and may sag, break, or collapse when they’re walked on, which can cause serious injuries.

 Mold or Mildew